MikeRalphson/github-pages-preview/README.md

 ## Config ##

-JekyllJS comes with a [simple config](https://github.com/lorenwest/node-config) file, *config/default.json*, meaning you can change a few things without having to re-compile the project.
+GitHub-Pages-Preview comes with a [simple config](https://github.com/lorenwest/node-config) file, *config/default.json*, meaning you can change a few things without having to re-compile the project.
 It looks like this:

 ```json
 {